 Use Positive Affirmations

-If you’re struggling through your warmup, and really dreading the workout, try to reroute your mind with uplifting quotes and encouragement.
+If you’re struggling through your warmup and dreading the workout, try to reroute your mind with uplifting quotes and encouragement.
 Goldberg says that nothing good comes from negativity.
 “It kills our motivation, undermines our confidence, and sabotages our intentions,” he says.
 “Use positive affirmations to keep yourself positive and moving towards your goals.
 If this sounds daunting or uncomfortable, Goldberg encourages you to push through and try it anyway.
 “Even if the positive statements you make to yourself are hard to believe in the beginning, they will form a bridge to help you get from how you think and feel now to how you want to think and feel in the future,” he says.

 Set an Exciting Goal

 Though small, achievable goals can provide a more immediate sense of pride and accomplishment, and develop a sense of self-efficacy, big, exciting goals have their place, too.
 “Working towards a race such as a 5K, marathon, or triathlon can be extremely motivating and you can celebrate your progress over time.”
 Consider setting a combination of smaller goals that lead stepwise to a “dream” goal.
-You’ll have more fun along the journey—during each individual workout—if you know it’s leading you towards a big adventure or something really exciting.
+You’ll have more fun along the journey—during each workout—if you know it’s leading you towards a big adventure or something really exciting.

-“You have to have a big dream or goal that you really want to accomplish,” advises Goldberg.
+“You have to have a big dream or goal that you want to accomplish,” advises Goldberg.
 “And then to make this work, you must break that big goal into smaller ones so that every day you can see that you’re working towards the accomplishment of that big ‘why.’”